 In the event that a patient is injured or suffers harm as a result of medical malpractice on behalf of the professionals in charge of their care, they may be eligible to seek compensation in the form of a personal injury lawsuit.
-In some cases these injuries are caused by issues relating to misdiagnoses, surgical errors, or a failure to properly treat a patient, but in other cases the injury could result from a prescription error.
+In some cases, these injuries are caused by issues relating to misdiagnoses, surgical errors, or a failure to properly treat a patient, but in other cases, the injury could result from a prescription error.
 Prescription drugs must be issued to patients safely and responsibly in order to avoid complications relating to things like reactions of mixed drugs, damage to organs, and more that we will discuss below.

 If you or a loved one have been injured as a result of a prescription error, contact the team at Timothy J. Ryan, Associates as soon as possible to speak with a personal injury attorney about the most effective way forward through a personal injury lawsuit.
 Taking this on by yourself is overwhelming and confusing, especially as you are trying to manage your personal and professional life after this accident.
-Hiring an Orange County attorney experienced in medical malpractice cases is one of the best ways that you can get the support you need through this process, and maximize your chances of a favorable outcome in the California courts.
+Hiring an Orange County medical malpractice attorney is one of the best ways that you can get the support you need through this process, and maximize your chances of a favorable outcome in the California courts.

-Examples of Prescription Errors
+Examples of Prescription Medical Malpractice Errors

 There are many different ways that a patient can be injured due to errors related to prescribing, but the following are some of the more common instances.
-If you do not see any example below that resembles your own issue, contact us immediately to learn about your rights.
+If you do not see an example below that resembles your own issue, contact us immediately to learn about your rights.

 Administering Incorrect Medication